 Explain all different reasons why your product is great and be thorough.
-You want your team having a firm understanding on what your offer.
+You want your team having a firm understanding of your offer.
 The more knowledgeable your team is, the easier the sale is going to be.
-In a digital realm it is all about speed and precision to target the right market, and send the right sales team to work.
+In a digital realm, it is all about speed and precision to target the right market and send the right sales team to work.

 Building Your Sales Team

 Finding the right balance of people is going to be essential.
-When finding sales people you will want someone who can take direction, while also having strong base skills.
-Experience can be a double edged sword.
-In some ways it is beneficial to being able to sell.
+When finding salespeople you will want someone who can take direction, while also having strong base skills.
+Experience can be a double-edged sword.
+In some ways, it is beneficial to be able to sell.
 Alternatively, it can lead to stubborn behavior and the inability to take new directions.
 Balancing these two core competencies is how you will be on your way to building the perfect team.

 Constantly check your team’s knowledge and print out your documents.
-In the digital age we often are confined to looking at screens.
+In the digital age, we often are confined to looking at screens.
 When you are teaching your sales team your product and your approach, you should print out your documents.
 This will give your sales team something tangible to hang on to.
-It will also allow notes to be jotted down, and eases the familiarity when you may be going through different scripts or key points.
-Sharing information is crucial to constantly evolving your sales team.
+It will also allow notes to be jotted down and eases the familiarity when you may be going through different scripts or key points.
+Sharing information is crucial to constantly evolve your sales team.

 Set For Success

-In order to be successful, there needs to be goals to attain.
+To be successful, there need to be goals to attain.
 Success is a measurement different for everyone, but the best way you can set it up is through solid plans.
 This means setting guidelines for the workday.
 The specific management style is less important than setting up a system designed to help your sales team succeed.
 Foster an environment of comradery and competition where the atmosphere fuels excitement.

 What Can You Do

 As a manager, you should be supporting and fueling your team.
-If your team is not selling, sit down and talk out possible problems.
-You should always be open to talk to and available when your team needs help.
+If your team is not selling, sit down and talk about possible problems.
+You should always be open to talking to and available when your team needs help.
 The only way you will be successful, is if your team is also successful.
-Take your leadership role seriously and lead your team through the rewarding role of being a sales person.
+Take your leadership role seriously and lead your team through the rewarding role of being a salesperson.